ThibaultJRD/ThibaultJRD/README.md

 ### 👨‍💻 About Me

-I'm a passionate Senior Frontend Developer with 8+ years of experience building clean, efficient, and scalable applications.
-I specialize in frontend and mobile development, with expertise in React ecosystem, blockchain technologies, and modern web architectures.
-I thrive on solving complex problems and leading technical initiatives.
+I'm a passionate Senior Mobile Developer with 8+ years of experience building clean, efficient, and scalable applications.
+I specialize in mobile and frontend development, with expertise in React Native, iOS/Android platforms, and modern web technologies.
+I've developed 10+ applications reaching millions of users and thrive on solving complex problems while leading technical initiatives.

 🎓 **Education**: EPITECH - European Institute of Technology (2014-2019)

 🚀 **Notable Projects**:
-  - **Chain-Bridge**: Nest.js/TypeScript service for blockchain data synchronization with real-time updates
+  - **Fruitz**: Dating app with 5.6M+ downloads, acquired by Bumble - React Native development
+  - **BNC Banking App**: Mobile banking application serving 4M+ monthly users
+  - **Bonjour Menu**: COVID-19 solution used by 900+ restaurants for contactless ordering
-  - **Lum Network Explorer**: React-based blockchain explorer with advanced analytics and user-friendly interface
+  - **Lum Network Explorer**: React-based blockchain explorer with advanced analytics
-  - **Cosmos Millions**: DeFi application for the Cosmos ecosystem with smart contract integration
-  - **Enterprise Dashboard**: React/TypeScript dashboard with complex data visualization and real-time monitoring
-  - **Cross-Platform Mobile App**: React Native application with native performance optimizations
+  - **Chain-Bridge**: Nest.js/TypeScript service for blockchain data synchronization

-🔭 I'm currently working as a **Senior Frontend Developer** at **Services Conseils GO ROCK IT**.
+🔭 I'm currently working as a **Senior Mobile Developer** at **GO ROCK IT** (consultant for **BNC** - banking app with 4M+ monthly users).

-🌱 I’m currently learning **advanced React patterns and mobile performance optimization**.

 👯 I’m looking to collaborate on **web applications, mobile apps, and blockchain projects**.